 Hiking and Recreation at Bridger Teton National Forest

 Bridger Teton National Forest activities seem almost endless in this vast wilderness.
 There are 3,000 miles of backcountry trails within the forest with varying degrees of difficulty and lengths.
 They provide opportunities for mountain biking, hiking, and horseback riding.
 Other popular recreation activities include rafting, canoeing, and fishing to name a few.
 The park is so vast that if you can think of an outdoor activity, you can most likely do it in Bridger Teton National Forest.

 Areas of Interest at Bridger Teton National Forest

 Along with hiking, biking, horseback riding and the other recreational activities you can take part in, there are several special places to explore within the park.
 If you want to see the beauty of the park by car, scenic byways such as the Wyoming Centennial Scenic Byway and Big Springs Scenic Backway provide amazing views as you cruise along.
 The Bridger, Gros Ventre and Teton Wilderness areas are also sights to behold.
 Or perhaps you’d prefer to see the rushing waters of the Snake Headwaters Wild and Scenic River System.
 It’s up to you to choose your adventure!

 When you plan a trip to Bridger Teton National Forest, be sure to book a stay at Bentwood Inn Bed & Breakfast in Jackson, Wyoming is a luxurious escape set on three and a half acres of beautiful land.
 The Inn is an idea place to watch wildlife meander through the property and close to the great things Jackson has to offer.
-By booking at Bentwood Inn B&B you can be sure you’ll get the Select Registry difference and have a wonderful time!
+By booking at Bentwood Inn B&B you can be sure you’ll get the Select Registry difference that you can find at any Wyoming bed and breakfast or across the nation and have a wonderful time!

 Photo courtesy Show Us Your Togwotee.